Board of Directors

 The Board of Directors (BOD) provides operational oversight and program direction through annual general meetings, committees and active participation in club activities.

-Kevin Gibson - Director - President
+Kerry Gale - Director - President

-Mark Weymouth - Director
+Mark Weymouth - Director - Vice-President

 The Waterloo Cycling Club became a part of my life in 2013.
 Little did I know I’d love it so much that each year to follow would see me become more and more involved.
 Cyclocross is my primary discipline, although I also spend a great deal of time on the road and a little on the trails.